erileydellaripa/MDTF-diagnostics/diagnostics/WWEs/doc/WWE.rst

 their characteristics are contained in ``WWE_diag_tools.py``.
-The main driver script reads in the necessary data, prepares the zonal wind stress for identifying WWEs, calls the function that identifies the WWEs and their characteristics, saves the WWE labels and mask and their characteristics (i.e., central time and longitude, zonal extent, duration, and integrated wind work (i.e., total forcing of zonal wind stress to the ocean)), calls the functions that make the plots.
+The main driver script reads in the necessary data, prepares the zonal wind stress for identifying WWEs, calls the function that identifies the WWEs and their characteristics, saves information to netcdf files
+including: the WWE labels and mask and their characteristics (i.e., central time and longitude, zonal extent, duration, and integrated wind work (i.e., total forcing of zonal wind stress to the ocean)), and finally calls the functions that make the plots.

 The observational data used is TropFlux daily zonal surface fluxes that are available from 1980-2014 (Praveen Kumar 2014).